985 301 First 10

 Well, what do we do about it?

 children, which will help them in future years, NOT to become a "food

-addict" and to enable them to make food choices
+addict" and to enable them to make food choices based on

-- they are just a food item, don't put special emphasis on them as "for
+are just a food item, don't put special emphasis on them as "for

 special occasions only".
 They have to be managed along with the

-rest of a child's food intake, to make sure that a child
+rest of a child's food intake, to make sure that a child gets enough

 in order to trigger sales now and in the future.

 used to recognising and responding to their own body signals rather

 than external stimulus.
 As a baby, they cry to tell you when they

 want their next feed - they are responding to their body's need.
 As

 with snacks in order to train them to someone else's "meal times".